 If excess creosote is blocking the passage of smoke, there’s a chance it will ignite and start a chimney fire.
 Professional chimney sweeps use tools such as rotating brushes, scrapers, solvents and vacuums to safely and effectively remove creosote and restore safety to the chimney.

-Any of a chimneys parts and components can be damaged, leading to inefficient or unsafe operation.
+Any of a chimney’s parts and components can be damaged, leading to inefficient or unsafe operation.
 These include the chimney cap, chimney crown, roof flashing, chimney liner, throat and top-sealing dampers, smoke chamber and smoke shelf.
-Each of these parts should be inspected annually by a licensed chimney inspector.